HyeonsukPark/Customer_Ticket_Process_Mining_Project/README.md

 * Streamlit Dashboard: [link](https://customerticketprocessminingproject-y7kpxlqke3izrfbxwb2rcn.streamlit.app/)
 * LLM Summary: [link]()<img width="1549" height="865" alt="LLM_insight" src="https://github.com/user-attachments/assets/729ea78f-835b-4b9f-941d-89b1ff26d1e1" />

+Instruction for using the streamlit dashboard.

+1. Download and Upload data
+   * Please download the provided event log data file named log_df_data.
+   * Upload this file tot he file uploader component within the streamlit dashboard.

+2. Loading Time
+   * After loading the data, please wait approximately 1~2 minutes.
+The initial data loading can take a moment to complete.

+3. Dashboard Navigation
+   * Once the visualizations have loaded, you can explore the process analysis by navigating through the tabs:

+      * Activity Analysis Tab
+      * Issue Type Analysis Tab
+      * Resolver Analysis Tab

 ## ⚠️ LLM Integration Note (Action Required)

 The deployed Streamlit dashboard currently does not display the LLM-generated summaries due to an issue with the OpenAI API Key being stored as a secret.
 To enable the full functionality of the dashboard, you must:
 1. Generate a valid OpenAI API Key.
 2. Add your API Key to the appropriate location in the project code (e.g., within the Streamlit secrets management or the relevant configuration file).